SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Method

 \subsection{Distillation for Fast Inference}

 To accelerate inference without sacrificing font-controllable editing quality, we distill SkyReels-Text using the Improved Distribution Matching Distillation (DMD2) paradigm~\cite{yin2024improved}.
-We adapt DMD2 to our architecture, producing an 8-step student model that closely matches the teacher’s output distribution while preserving fine-grained font awareness.
-This reduces sampling steps and eliminates classifier-free guidance, achieving over 10× speedup in inference.
+We adapt DMD2 to our architecture, producing an 8-step student model that closely matches the teacher's output distribution while preserving fine-grained font awareness.
+This reduces the number of sampling steps and eliminates the need for classifier-free guidance, achieving a speedup of over $10\times$ during inference.